Neukölln: Transport

+Road access is provided by the A100 and A113 autobahns together with several major arterial roads.
+Neukölln also has extensive cycling and pedestrian infrastructure, while the Neukölln Harbour and associated freight rail and waterway facilities continue to play an important role in the movement of goods.
+Future transport plans include extensions to the U-Bahn and tram networks, together with improvements to bus services and regional connectivity.

 Demographics

 As of 2010, the borough had a population of 310,283, of whom 121,000 (38.9%) were of non-German ethnicity.
 The percentage is significantly higher in the locality of the same name, Neukölln.
 The borough is known for its large Turkish, Arab and Kurdish communities, which together make up roughly 18% of the borough's population.
 Recently, there has been an influx of Romani people and Sub-Saharan Africans.